 While we wait for the verdict in Beal – probably by Friday – the latest 3M earplug lawsuit news is more conflict between the judge and 3M’s lawyers.
 MDL Judge Casey Rogers issued an order demanding that 3M’s defense lawyers show cause why they should not be sanctioned for “abuse of the trial process.”

-No doubt, the great deference trial lawyers show to judges diminishes over a long trial, much less over the course of the bellwether process.
+No doubt, the great deference trial lawyers show to judges diminishes over a long trial, much less throughout the bellwether process.
 Why?
 Because judges are not monarchs but human beings.
 That becomes more apparent with greater familiarity.
 But 3M’s lawyers seem to have chosen to ignore orders that they just don’t like.
 That is a bridge too far and they will pay a price for it.

 May 11, 2022 Update